 - Add ice (if using) and process until smooth.

 - Pour into an individual martini or coupe glass.
 Sprinkle top with ground nutmeg and serve immediately.

-Note on Crème de Cacao: white crème de cacao will provide milk chocolate flavor, while regular will provide a richer, dark chocolate flavor.
+Note on Crème de Cacao: white crème de cacao will provide a lighter, more milk chocolate flavor, while regular will provide a richer, dark chocolate flavor.